Join us for our Metro Vancouver Mixer in Langley, B.C. in partnership with the Langley Small Farm Network for two days of farm workshops & networking!

 Registration is not required for the Potluck and Farmer Slideshows on Saturday evening-bring your friends and family!

-WHAT TO BRING: Bring a dish to share for the potluck on Saturday evening.
+WHAT TO BRING: Bring a dish to share for the potluck on Saturday evening, and a plate and utensils to eat with.
 On Sunday, bring a bagged lunch or a potluck item to share, as well as gloves and clean boots to the on-farm workshops.

 ON FACEBOOK: Join our Facebook event to offer or ask for ride shares, and help us spread the word!